 Placement Rocks are rocks used as sculptural elements in a landscape.
 These rocks may also be called accent rocks or specimen rocks.
 They can be used along as alternatives to plants, mulch or grass to add a natural, sculptural statement to any landscape.
-A placement rock may be used along a walkway or patio, in a planting bed, along a pool edge, in a dry stream bed or water garden.
+These rocks are used along a walkway or patio, in a planting bed, along a pool edge, in a dry stream bed or water garden.
 They can also be used to direct or restrict vehicular traffic along roads, parking lots and driveways.
 At Wicki Stone we are always on the lookout for rocks of unique beauty that can serve as sculpture.
-We stock a large and constantly changing inventory of placement rocks from modest sized to very large.
+We stock a large and constantly changing inventory of these rocks from modest sized to very large.
 It is a fun section of the yard to tour.
-Photo examples of how placement rocks are used in landscapes is shown below, as are examples of placement rocks in our New Jersey stone yard.
+Photo examples of how placement rocks are used in landscapes is shown below, as are examples of these rocks in our New Jersey stone yard.

 Placement Rocks - Definition, Description and Details